As human populations grow, wildlife and wild places are increasingly under threat.

 We are proud to partner with six conservation organisations, each committed to wildlife conservation on the frontline:

 Every year Zoos Victoria gives out a number of Conservation Grants.
 From small Alligator Lizards in Guatemala to Snow Leopards in Nepal and Pakistan, our grants have helped both people and threatened wildlife since 2013.
+Applications for the 2020 Conservation Grants are now closed.
+Grants for 2021 will open in August 2020.

 Grants awarded by Zoos Victoria in 2018 are supporting five important projects.